Prata Vetra (LVA)

 Inspired by such a welcoming reception BrainStorm recorded album “Online“ that got released the following year.
 Ethereally dreamy single “Maybe“ brought BrainStorm to other part of the Europe.
 Radios in Eastern Europe and especially in Poland couldn’t get enough of the song.
 Single went to radios in August 2001 and for the last quarter of the year in was without a doubt number one on Poland’s National airplay chart leaving Kylie Minogue’s “Can’t Get You Out Of My Head“ a runner up.
 Identically no other song had a chance to reach number one in Latvia, Lithuania and Estonia – “Maybe“ was the one.
 That year BrainStorm had an opportunity to play a support slot for their own childhood heroes “Depeche Mode“ in Latvia, Lithuania and Estonia while supporting The Cranberries brought them to Germany, Italy, Belgium and Czech Republic.

 BrainStorm once again teamed up with producer Alex Silva who this time worked on the whole album.
-The title of the new recording „Four Shores“ emphasized the sore place BrainStorm guys found themselves after loosing Mumins.
-The touch of Mumins lives through the songs since the band started writing them before the tragedy.
+The title of the recording “Four Shores“ emphasized the sore place BrainStorm guys found themselves after loosing their bass player Gundars Mausevics a.k.a Mumins.
+The touch of Mumins life can be heard through the songs since the band started writing them before the tragedy.
 BrainStorm continued to work on the photos and artwork with A.Corbijn who has became a good friend and advisor.
-In between the recordings BrainStorm jumped into a tour bus and traveled ten European cities to support „R.E.M.“
+In between the recordings BrainStorm jumped into a tour bus and traveled ten European cities to support R.E.M.